arizona-framework/arizona/README.md

 ## Roadmap

+- [ ] Reduce the size of the tree by combining the neighboring texts.
+This is the first optimization that should be implemented to enhance performance;
 - [ ] Declare macros in HTML attributes;
 - [ ] Declare event payloads in HTML attributes;
 - [ ] A slot system for blocks;